onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 37M     /tmp/tmp.3xnIHXwY1l/image/share
 ```

-Seems like most of the size comes from `/nix/store` which is not surprising.
+It seems like most of the size comes from `/nix/store` which is not surprising.
 What's under `/share` should be the JVM.
 So it seems like the problem is not in the JAR since it's just 37 MB.
 Let's verify:

 ```sh
 aiono ❯ du -sh /tmp/tmp.3xnIHXwY1l/image/share/java/*